Electrical Discharge Machining

 Metal Disintegration Machining (MDM)

 MDM machines are designed to remove broken tools from workpieces.
-The process is specifically intended to remove only the center of a bolt or stud, leaving the hole intact for further processing.
+The process is specifically intended to remove only the center of a bolt, tap, or stud, leaving the hole intact for further processing, repair, or thread recovery.

 Small Hole Drilling

 This process has various applications.
 For wire-cut EDM, it is used to create a hole in a workpiece through which the wire can be threaded for the wire-cut operation.
-A small hole drilling EDM head is mounted on a wire-cut machine and is used to remove large, hardened parts without the need for pre-drilling.
+A small hole drilling EDM head is mounted on a wire-cut machine and is used to machine large, hardened parts without the need for conventional pre-drilling.
 It is commonly used to drill rows of holes at the beginning and end edges of turbine blades for jet engines.
 These holes allow gas to flow through, enabling the engine to operate at higher temperatures.
-Additionally, this method is employed to make spinnerets for synthetic fibers, among other applications.
+Additionally, this method is employed to make spinnerets for synthetic fibers, fuel-system components, and other fine-hole applications.

 Coinage Die Making

 Coinage die making is used to produce dies for creating badges, jewelry, and for blanking or piercing operations.
 Typically, the positive master is made from sterling silver, as it is somewhat eroded during the process and is generally used only once.
-Once the master is used, the negative die is hardened and used with a drop hammer to produce stamped flat parts from cutout sheets.
+Once the master is used, the negative die is hardened and used with a drop hammer to produce stamped flat parts from cutout sheets with fine detail and repeatable form.

 Prototype Production

 While the EDM process has traditionally been used in tool, mold, and die industries, it is increasingly being employed for producing prototype and production parts.
-This is especially true in industries such as aerospace, electronics, and automotive, where production quantities are relatively low.
+This is especially true in industries such as aerospace, electronics, automotive, and medical manufacturing, where production quantities are relatively low and feature complexity is high.

 EDM Materials